OFF THE RECORD - Seton Hall Law

 Questions to Ask at Virtual and In-Person Law School Fairs

-If you are applying in the current admission cycle, now is the time for you to start narrowing down your list of schools and make personal connections with representatives from schools that are top contenders.
+If you are applying in the current admission cycle, now is the time for you to start narrowing down your list of schools and make personal connections with representatives from schools on your list.

 LSAT or GRE? plan for the appropriate test.

-One of the first things you should find out is what test the school requires or accepts.
 While most law schools still require the LSAT, there is a growing number of schools – including Seton Hall Law - that are now accepting the GRE.
+You should find out whether or not the school you intend to apply to accepts both.

-Something to keep in mind is the frequency of the test administrations.
+Keep in mind the frequency of the test administrations:

-• The GRE is given regularly throughout the year.
-You can take the computer-based GRE General Test once every 21 days, up to five times within any continuous rolling 12-month period. .
+• GRE: Offered year-round.
+You can take the computer-based GRE once every 21 days, up to five times in any rolling 12-month period.

 Once you know which test you will be taking, we can help answer any questions you may have about application deadlines: